Afroprogrammer/Freecodecamp-basic-Javascrpt-challenges/README.md

 - Divide One Number by Another with JavaScript
 - Increment a Number with JavaScriptPassed
 - Decrement a Number with JavaScript
--Create Decimal Numbers with JavaScript
+- Create Decimal Numbers with JavaScript
+- Multiply Two Decimals with JavaScript